Ankit176-eng/DATA-ANALYSIS-DASHBOARD/README.md

 # DATA-ANALYSIS-DASHBOARD
-This project presents a detailed data analysis of Amazon India sales using Tableau dashboards.
-It focuses on uncovering trends, customer behavior, product performance, regional insights, and sales performance over time to support better decision-making for stakeholders.
+This project visualizes Amazon India sales data using Tableau to uncover key business insights, sales trends, and regional performance.
+The dashboard provides a comprehensive analysis that can help businesses make informed decisions based on real-time and historical data.
 # Project Title:
 Amazon India Sales Analysis using Tableau Dashboard

 # Project Objective:
-The objective of this project is to perform a comprehensive analysis of Amazon India’s sales data using Tableau to identify key business insights.
-This includes understanding sales trends, top-performing products, customer behavior, and regional performance.
-The goal is to create interactive and visually appealing dashboards that help stakeholders make data-driven decisions to improve marketing, sales strategy, and inventory management.
+The objective of this project is to:

+-Analyze Amazon India sales data

+-Visualize sales trends across categories, products, and regions

+-Identify top-selling products and revenue contributors

+-Support decision-making through interactive dashboards

 ## 📁 Features

 - 📌 Category-wise Sales Analysis